nickbui729/School-Projects/README.md

 # Projects
+backend folder contains a full-stack database backed web application that I worked on during my last quarter.
+The website utilizes the Python Django web framework.

 matrix.sh is a bash shell script exploring the basic functions of the Unix operating system.
 The script focuses primarily on string manipulation and various bash functions.